 5.8.6 Potential New Requirements needed to support the use case

-[PR 5.8.6-1] 5G system shall be able to support the interaction with applications on UEs or data flows grouping information within one tactile and multi-modality communication service.
+[PR 5.8.6-1] 5G system shall be able to support the interaction with applications on UEs or data flows grouping information within one tactile and multi-modal communication service.

-[PR 5.8.6-2] 5G system shall be able to provide a dynamic mechanism to transfer different data flows with different latency to achieve a certain transmission time difference within one tactile and multi-modality communication service.
+[PR 5.8.6-2] 5G system shall be able to provide a dynamic mechanism to transfer different data flows with different latency to achieve a certain transmission time difference within one tactile and multi-modal communication service.

 Editor’s note: The above requirements are for FFS.